chungyang/Information_Retrival/README.md

 # Information_Retrival

 ### Maven
 This project uses Maven to handle dependency management and build.
 If you don't have Maven already on your system.
 Download it here "https://maven.apache.org/download.cgi".
-Once you downloaded it unzip it, you can just add its bin folder to your PATH variable.
+Once you downloadeit and unzip it, you can just add its bin folder to your PATH variable.

 ### Dependencies